Wendy Brown-Baez

 Heart on the Page: A Portable Writing Workshop:

-Lily Ambrosia travels to Israel with her best friend and their children on a journey of self-discovery, Bookbaby 2018
+Lily Ambrosia travels to Israel on a journey of spiritual self-discovery, Bookbaby 2018

 Ceremonies of the Spirit